kelvin-ap/EthHacProj/LogFile_kelvin_bogaerts.md

 ### Worked hours

 Forgot to keep track but quite some hours. had a mistake in NetworkScannerScapy and took long to figure it out.
 I would say around 6 to 8 hours.

+## Deadline 4

+### Scripts

+Changed all current output to json output so that it fits nicely in the browser output, and thus i clean up the html template.

+### Worked hours

+..

 ## Questions answered - report